pktgen/fgen/docs/guides/prog_guide/overview.rst

     * Intel(R) Data Streaming Accelerator (Intel(R) DSA)

-CNET - Cloud Native Network stack (lib/cnet)
+FGENT - Cloud Native Network stack (lib/cnet)
 --------------------------------------------

-The libraries under the cnet directory create the CNET stack, which uses the :ref:`Graph Library <Graph_Library>`.
+The libraries under the cnet directory create the FGENT stack, which uses the :ref:`Graph Library <Graph_Library>`.
 These include nodes for UDP/IPv4/QUIC with IPv6/TCP in the future.

-The CNET stack gets most of its configuration via netlink messages.
-Using netlink allows CNET to be configured via the host command line tools.
-Using tools like ``ifconfig`` or ``ip`` or ``arp`` the user can configure the CNET and allow CNET to detect changes in the system network configuration.
+The FGENT stack gets most of its configuration via netlink messages.
+Using netlink allows FGENT to be configured via the host command line tools.
+Using tools like ``ifconfig`` or ``ip`` or ``arp`` the user can configure the FGENT and allow FGENT to detect changes in the system network configuration.

-The :numref:`cnet_overview` shows the basic layout of the CNDP with CNET stack and components.
+The :numref:`cnet_overview` shows the basic layout of the FGEN with FGENT stack and components.

 .. _cnet_overview:

 .. figure:: img/cnet_overview.*

-   CNET Overview
+   FGENT Overview